 I also served it with my “crack” dip, and labeled it with the “TNT box” label (but didn’t get a picture of it- gah) It was super cute, you’ll just have to download the label to see!

 Another adult food, chips and dip!
 I love my Jalapeno dip, it’s spicy with a gorgeous green color, so another “Pig” item, and then triangle corn chips are that secondary item for “Chuck”.

 “The Blues” are three small birds, so I went with my candy popcorn, with blue candy and blue sprinkles!
 This is my Brother in laws favorite party food I make!
-And of course the “Matilda” cake pops!
-By the end of the afternoon it was so hot these had melted off the sticks, it was pretty disturbing, but the boys loved it and were laughing over them the whole time!

 I bought sports ball shaped water bottles and spray painted them black for “Bomb”!
 Just use 2 light layers of spray paint for bottles.
 Then I printed off wrappers and wrapped them up!
 These spray painted water bottles I do at parties are always a huge hit!

 I used the same “golden eggs” as the invitations, for these sweet treats.
 They are filled with yellow M&M’s.